mathiasgrimm/x/README.md

 X
 =
-X is collection of php functions to quickly debug php while working with web or cli (command line interface)
+X is a collection of php functions to quickly debug php while working with web or cli (command line interface)

-X is a replacement for the common php print_r/var_dump debug
+X is a replacement for the common php print_r/var_dump debug approach

 Usage